invirtuate/v-agent/README.md

 It acts like prometheus (scraping metrics), re-labeling metrics, then pushing them off to a remote_write compatible endpoint.
 Internally, we use mimir and write our metrics there but other implementations _should_ work.

-This is a modified version of `v-agent` that allows it to run anywhere.
+This is a modified version of `v-agent` that allows it to run anywhere removing the cloud providers "block".

 ### Metrics
 All metrics that are specifically created with `v-agent` are prefixed with `v_`.
 Scraped metrics are not modified other than the addition of labels.